 For new fly fishing anglers, understanding the world of fly rod weights and fly line weight can be a steep learning curve when selecting their fishing gear.

-What does the weight of a fly rod actually mean?
+What does the weight of a fly rod mean?
 What line weight should you use with what rod?
 Do you have to change fly rod weight for different species or environments?

-These are all questions fly fishing anglers need to be able to answer if they want to be successful in their fly fishing careers and use the right fly rod for the right species.
+These are all questions fly fishing anglers need to be able to answer if they want to be successful in their fly fishing careers and use the right fly rod for the correct species.
 Here is everything you need to know about fly rod and line weight explained.

 Contents